program-2/reason/README.md

 Aims
 -----
-1-to be as small as possible.
+1 - to be as small as possible.

-2-to be able to handle the dependency of a dependency.
+2 - to be able to handle the dependency of a dependency.

-3-to be fast. reflection is much faster than annotation.
+3 - to be fast. reflection is much faster than annotation.

 Instalation
 -----------
-Just include it to your project.
+Just include it to the project.

 How to use it
 -------------
-1- Load Reason along with all dependency classes in your project.
+1 - Load Reason along with all dependency classes in your project.

-2- Put "Reason $Reason" as parameter of the method:
+2 - Put "Reason $Reason" as parameter of the method:

       public function My_Method(Reason $Reason)
       {